mgerhold/chatbot2k/README.md

 - The accumulator and element variables cannot shadow existing variables, parameters, or stores
 - The `<expression>` must return a value of the same type as the elements in the iterable
-- Empty iterables cannot be used in collect expressions, as the initial accumulator value cannot be determined
+- Empty iterables cannot be used in fold expressions, as the initial accumulator value cannot be determined
-- Both the accumulator and element are scoped to the collect expression only
+- Both the accumulator and element are scoped to the fold expression only